•

 São Paulo, Brazil, 1957-2013.

-In recent years, the work of Hudinilson Jr. has been presented at important group exhibitions such as: 16o Biennale de Lyon: manifesto of fragility, Every Moment Counts (Henie Onstad Kunstsenter, Høvikodden), Histories of Sexuality (MASP, São Paulo), Copyart in Brazil - 1970-1990 (University of San Diego), The Matter of Photography in Americas (Stanford University), United by AIDS (Migros Museum, Switzerland), Glasgow International 2014 e 31st São Paulo International Biennial.
-The artist also had his work presented in individual exhibitions at Pinacoteca do Estado de São Paulo, São Paulo Cultural Center, USP Museum of Contemporary Art (São Paulo) and Scrap Metal Gallery (Toronto).
+In recent years, the work of Hudinilson Jr. has been presented at important group exhibitions such as 16th Biennale de Lyon: manifesto of fragility; Every Moment Counts (Henie Onstad Kunstsenter, Høvikodden); Histories of Sexuality (MASP, São Paulo); Copyart in Brazil - 1970-1990 (University of San Diego); The Matter of Photography in Americas (Stanford University); United by AIDS (Migros Museum, Switzerland); Glasgow International 2014 and 31st São Paulo International Biennial.
+The artist also had his work presented in solo exhibitions at Pinacoteca do Estado de São Paulo; São Paulo Cultural Center; MAC-USP (Museum of Contemporary Art of São Paulo University), and Scrap Metal Gallery (Toronto).

 His work is now part of important collections such as MoMA (New York, USA), Cantor Center for Visual Arts (Stanford University, USA), Reina Sofia Museum (Madrid, Spain), Migros Museum (Zurich, Switzerland), MAGA Museo d’Arte (Gallarate, Italy), MALBA (Buenos Aires, Argentina), MASP (São Paulo, Brazil), Pinacoteca do Estado (São Paulo, Brazil), Museum of Modern Art (São Paulo, Brazil) and the USP Museum of Contemporary Art (São Paulo, Brazil).